Car Insurance Information For Women

-Women drivers including Club members can register for an insurance quote here.
+Women drivers including Club members can register for a car insurance quote here.
 We will contact you at renewal time to compete with your best quote then.

 - If you are paying less than £200 a year for comprehensive insurance cover, congratulations!
 You are unlikely to be under 25 and are doing very well.

-- If you are under 25, regardless of gender, you will probably save money buying black box insurance, providing you are prepared to drive within speed limits, sometimes restricted to daylight hours, smoothly and with evident consideration for others.
+- If you are under 25, regardless of gender, you will save money using a comparison website or buying black box insurance, requiring you to drive within speed limits, sometimes restricted to daylight hours, smoothly and with evident consideration for others.

-- If you are between 30 and 60 years and are being sold a black box insurance policy you may want to think again.
-Until black boxes are compulsory, or one is already fitted in your car, you have to pay a minimum of £100 extra for a black box fitted/monitored simply to prove the fact that you are a safe driver.
+- If you are between 30 and 60 years and are considering a black box insurance policy you may want to think again.
+Unless the equivalent of one is already fitted in your car, you’ll need to pay for a black box to be fitted/monitored simply to prove a safe driver record.
 And chances are your insurer knows this already from your past claims record.
-As we see it, not everyone benefits from black box technology (other than the rich telematic companies, that is).

 - If you are a novice driver we strongly recommend the Pass Plus training course.
 Yes it means more lessons but it’ll make you a better/safer driver and many insurers will give you a significant discount.

-- Similarly if you are a nervous motorist or one returning to driving after bereavement, divorce, an accident or road rage incident we recommend the IAM’s Skill For Life programme.
-FOXY Club members get a discount and this will likely be reflected in any FOXY Lady Insurance premium.
+- Similarly if you are a nervous motorist or one returning to driving after bereavement, divorce, an accident or road rage incident we wholeheartedly recommend the IAM Roadsmart Advanced Driver Course costing £149 – this is endorsed by FOXY Founder, Steph Savill and Advanced Drivers will benefit from a discount off FOXY Lady Insurance premiums.

 - Do your homework first.
 Know your car details, any no claims bonus (NCB) entitlement, your (and any partner’s) driving record and any speeding points.